ABM4ALL/.github/profile/README.md

   * [MelodieStudio](https://github.com/ABM4ALL/MelodieStudio) - a package developed in parallel with **Melodie** which interacts with the `Melodie.Visualizer` module and visualizes the simulation results in the browser.
   * [Documentation](https://abm4all.github.io/Melodie/html/index.html),
 including a [tutorial](https://abm4all.github.io/Melodie/html/tutorial.html)
-explaining how an agent-based [covid contagion model](https://github.com/ABM4ALL/CovidContagion) can be developed with **Melodie** step by step.
-  * A series of example models showing how different modules are implemented:
+explaining a minimum example, an agent-based [covid contagion model](https://github.com/ABM4ALL/CovidContagion), developed with **Melodie** step by step.
+Furthermore, we also provide example models showing how other modules can be used:
     * `Grid` &rarr; CovidGridContagion [[code](https://github.com/ABM4ALL/CovidGridContagion)] [[doc](https://abm4all.github.io/Melodie/html/gallery/covid_grid_contagion.html)]
     * `Network` &rarr; CovidNetworkContagion [[code](https://github.com/ABM4ALL/CovidNetworkContagion)] [[doc](https://abm4all.github.io/Melodie/html/gallery/covid_network_contagion.html)]
     * `Calibrator` &rarr; CovidContagionCalibrator [[code](https://github.com/ABM4ALL/CovidContagionCalibrator)] [[doc](https://abm4all.github.io/Melodie/html/gallery/covid_contagion_calibrator.html)]